 Swizz Beatz Net Worth

-Swizz Beatz net worth: Swizz Beatz is an American hip hop artist, record producer, and composer, who has a net worth of $150 million.
+Swizz Beatz is an American hip hop artist, record producer, and composer, who has a net worth of $150 million.
 That is a combined net worth with his wife Alicia Keys.
 They've been married since 2010 and own an impressive property portfolio which we'll detail later in this article.
 Their net worth is almost equally divided.

 He started to DJ as a teen after being exposed to hip hop in the Bronx.
 He got some equipment from his stepfather and uncles and enjoyed a small bit of success in the local DJing scene.
 Beatz had some trouble at school with violent behavior while attending Harry S. Truman High School and relocated to Atlanta, GA where he worked for his uncles who were CEOs at Ruff Ryders music label.